wuminghui123/JSCBF/README.md

 The dataset used for training, validation and testing is 120,000 randomly selected images from the ImageNet dataset.
 More detailed notes will be uploaded further in the future.

+Note that we have done a power scaling of the channel energy and noise power in the code, and that 0 dB of SNR in the code is equivalent to a transmission power of 30 dBm as mentioned in the paper.

 For more information, please visit our website [gaozhen16.github.io](https://gaozhen16.eu.org/)

 If you have any questions, you can contact me by email: 1461610587@qq.com